-We have audited the annual accounts of Swedfund International AB for the year 2018 except for the corporate governance statement on pages 130-137.
-The annual accounts of the company are included on pages 52-129 in this document.
+We have audited the annual accounts of Swedfund International AB for the 2021 financial year, with the exception for the corporate governance statement on pages 137-145.
+The company's annual report is included on pages 70-136 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of Swedfund International AB as of 31 December 2018 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The statutory administration report is consistent with the other parts of the annual accounts.

-We therefore recommend that the general meeting of share-holders adopts the income statement and balance sheet.
+In our opinion, the annual report has been prepared in accordance with the Swedish Annual Accounts Act and in all material respects gives a true and fair picture of Swedfund International AB's financial position as of 31 December 2020 and of its financial results and cash flow for the year in accordance with the International Financial Reporting Standards (IFRS), as adopted by the EU and the Swedish Financial Reporting Board and its recommendation RFR 2 and the Swedish Annual Accounts Act.
+Our opinions do not cover the corporate governance report on pages 137-145.
+The directors report is consistent with the other parts of the annual accounts and consolidated accounts.
+We therefore recommend that the annual general meeting adopt the income statement and balance sheet.